Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • 3 tbsp quark (1.5% fat)

-2. Mix the remaining ingredients into a batter.
+2. Mix the remaining ingredients into a dough.

-3. Pour the batter into the lid and spread the apple strips on top.
+3. Pour the dough into the lid, spread apple strips on top.

-4. Bake for approx. 30 minutes: Turn the Dutch oven over, place on the lid and spread the briquettes on top/bottom (in the original: 7 on top, 3 on bottom).
+4. Bake for about 30 minutes: turn the Dutch Oven over, place it on the lid, and distribute briquettes on top/bottom (original: 7 on top, 3 on bottom).

 To the original recipe